The fiasco of configuration objects

 - Go back to your code and create and configure 2 objects instead of 1.

 This may be ideal in some scenarios and other languages, and Swift making it so easy to create lightweight types makes it an ideal technique.

-But I thing that we can rely in another Swift feature that gives us the best of both world: default arguments.
+But I think that we can rely in another Swift feature that gives us the best of both worlds: default arguments.

 This is one of those posts that I like to write just to raise the concern against dogma.
 Don't be confused, this is not trying to impose a new rule that you must follow, quite the opposite!